victimsnino/ReactivePlusPlus/Readme.md

 ## Why ReactivePlusPlus?

-ReactivePlusPlus tries to solve all mentioned issues:
+**ReactivePlusPlus** tries to solve all mentioned issues:
-- ReactivePlusPlus written in **Modern C++ (C++20)** with concepts which makes code-base a lot of understandable and clean.
+- **ReactivePlusPlus** written in **Modern C++ (C++20)** with concepts which makes code-base a lot more understandable and clean.
-- ReactivePlusPlus keeps balance between perfomance and type-erasing mechanism: user can easily understand and choose where creation of object is expensive (via type-erasure mechanism) and how to avoid it if needed.
-Read about this in [Perfomance vs Flexibility, Specific vs Dynamic]()
+- **ReactivePlusPlus** keeps balance between performance and type-erasing mechanism: Read about it in  **"Performance vs Flexibility: Specific vs Dynamic"** on [documentation page](https://victimsnino.github.io/ReactivePlusPlus/docs/html/index.html)
-- ReactivePlusPlus is fast: every part of code written with perfomance in mind.
-Starting from tests over amoun of copies/move and finishing to Continous Benchmarking
+- **ReactivePlusPlus** is fast: every part of code written with perfomance in mind.
+Starting from tests over amount of copies/move and finishing to Continous Benchmarking

 ## Documentation